Red Raiders battle the Oklahoma Sooners in Big 12 play at the McCasland Field House in Norman.

 Kearney, then DeVries, played for New Mexico State from 2008-11, crossing paths with Flora who was an assistant coach with the Aggies during Kearney's sophomore and junior seasons.
 After that, she frequented Tech each summer, participating as a clinician at the Don Flora Volleyball Camps that are held annually at the United Supermarkets Arena.

 The Sedalia, Colo. native was a three-time All-WAC selection during her four seasons as the Aggies' starting setter where she dished out 4,052 career assists, fourth-most in program history.
-She garnered WAC All-Freshmen honors in 2008 as well conference all-tournament accolades following both the 2009 and 2011 WAC Championship.
+She garnered WAC All-Freshmen honors in 2008 as well conference all-tournament accolades following both the 2009 and 2011 WAC Championships.

-In addition to her work on the court, DeVries was also a three-time Academic All-WAC honoree while pursuing her degree in individualized studies with a minor in family and child science.
+In addition to her work on the court at New Mexico State, Kearney was also a three-time Academic All-WAC honoree while pursuing her degree in individualized studies with a minor in family and child science.

 Kearney graduated from New Mexico State in the spring of 2012.
 She lives in Lubbock with her husband, Jay.